IVSoftware/books-text-replacement/README.md

 ***
 **Serialization** - An easier way

-But also please consider using something like the Newtonsoft.Json NuGet to simplify your serialization.
+But also please consider `using` something like the `Newtonsoft.Json` NuGet to simplify your serialization.
 It still writes the file in plain text and you'll even see the ':' character used in a similar way to your file listings.
-But the format lets Json reconstuct a `Book` object directly.
+But the format lets Json reconstruct a `Book` object directly.

+_SAVE_

     var path = Path.Combine(dir, $"{book.ISBN}.json");
     File.WriteAllText(path, JsonConvert.SerializeObject(book));